 HOW TO LEGALLY INSTALL CCTV CAMERA SYSTEMS AROUND YOUR HDB UNIT

-Closed-circuit television (CCTV) camera systems are popular solutions for keeping commercial spaces secure.
-In recent years, the use of CCTV security cameras has also extended to residential areas, with more and more households installing these surveillance systems at their doorstep to keep a close eye on the activities outside their premises.
+Closed-circuit television (CCTV) surveillance systems are popular solutions for keeping commercial spaces secure.
+In recent years, the use of CCTV systems has also extended to residential areas, with more and more households installing these surveillance systems at their doorstep to keep a close eye on the activities outside their premises.
 Although CCTVs are typically fitted for safety reasons, installing them outside the house is illegal.
-But, if you’re looking to boost your home’s security by recording with a CCTV camera system, we can guide you on how to legally install them within your property.
+But, if you’re looking to boost your home’s security by recording with a CCTV, we can guide you on how to legally install them within your property.

 Can I Install A CCTV System At Home?